-Applicants who have previously enrolled or taken at least one class at another institution after high school graduation, are considered transfer students.
-In addition to completing the application for admission, transfer students must also submit an official transcript from every college or university previously attended.
+fer students must also submit an official transcript from every college or university previously attended.
 Transfer students who have earned less than 24 college credit hours at the time of application will be required to submit their official high school transcript.
 However, we encourage all transfer students to submit their high school transcript for financial aid requirements.
 Lack of an official high school transcript on record with SUNY Canton may result in the loss of a financial aid opportunity.
 Transfer students must meet specific GPA and credit hour requirements for their program of application.
 All degree programs have specific requirements for admission.
 Transfer students should contact the Office of Admissions for further information at 1-800-388-7123.

 For all transfer students, equivalency credit for coursework shall be determined by the Coordinator of Transfer Services.
-A preliminary evaluation of coursework will be sent via email.
-A final approved evaluation can later be viewed in DegreeWorks.
+A preliminary evaluation notice will be sent via email and credits will be viewable in DegreeWorks.
+Students are encouraged to contact transfer@canton.edu with any subsequent questions or concerns regarding their evaluation.
 Courses completed at another institution transfer only as credits, quality points do not transfer.
 A letter grade of "D" or better is required for credit, unless specifically stated otherwise.